flyingstick22/DevOps-with-Docker/part3/3.9/README.md

 1. ````ENV CGO_ENABLED=0```` was added to builder image

-and scratch image looks as follows:
+and scratch image was made as follows:

 ````
 FROM scratch